danger/danger-js/docs/usage/bitbucket_cloud.html.md

   https://bitbucket.org/account/
-- `DANGER_BITBUCKETCLOUD_PASSWORD` = The password for the account used to comment, you could use [App passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html#Apppasswords-Aboutapppasswords) with Read Pull Requests Permission.
+- `DANGER_BITBUCKETCLOUD_PASSWORD` = The password for the account used to comment, you could use [App passwords](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html#Apppasswords-Aboutapppasswords) with Read Pull Requests and Read Account Permissions.

 For OAuth key and OAuth secret, you can get them from.

 - Open [BitBucket Cloud Website](https://bitbucket.org)
 - Navigate to Settings > OAuth > Add consumer
-- Put `https://bitbucket.org/site/oauth2/authorize` for `Callback URL`, and enable Pull requests Permission.
+- Put `https://bitbucket.org/site/oauth2/authorize` for `Callback URL`, and enable Read Pull requests, and Read Account Permission.

 - `DANGER_BITBUCKETCLOUD_OAUTH_KEY` = The consumer key for the account used to comment, as show as `Key` on the website.
 - `DANGER_BITBUCKETCLOUD_OAUTH_SECRET` = The consumer secret for the account used to comment, as show as `Secret` on the